Bad Ronald

 Bad Ronald is a 1974 American made-for-television horror thriller film directed by Buzz Kulik and starring Scott Jacoby, Pippa Scott, John Larch, Dabney Coleman and Kim Hunter.
-It is based on the novel of the same title by Jack Vance.
+The screenplay was written by Andrew Peter Marin, based on the novel of the same title by Jack Vance.
+The film was ABC's Wednesday Movie of the Week on October 23, 1974.

 Plot

-Ronald Wilby (Scott Jacoby) is a socially inept, awkward high school youth with budding artistic talent and a predilection for fantasy, who is often ridiculed for his behavior and mannerisms.
-His overprotective mother, Elaine (Kim Hunter), needs surgery and plans for Ronald to become a doctor and cure her illness.
+Ronald Wilby is a socially inept, awkward high school youth with budding artistic talent and a predilection for fantasy, who is often ridiculed for his behavior and mannerisms.
+His overprotective mother, Elaine, needs surgery and plans for Ronald to become a doctor and cure her illness.
 Ronald's father has not been heard from in years, having divorced his mother and agreeing to terminate his parental rights in exchange for not having to pay child support.

-One afternoon, while asking out Laurie Matthews (Shelley Spurlock), Ronald is rejected and then ridiculed by her friends.
-As he returns home, he accidentally knocks over her younger sister Carol (Angela Hoffman).
+One afternoon, while asking out Laurie Matthews at her backyard pool, Ronald is rejected and then ridiculed by her friends.
+As he returns home, he accidentally runs into and knocks over her younger sister Carol.
 Carol, like Laurie, taunts Ronald.
-He pushes her over, inadvertently killing her when she strikes her head on a concrete block.
-He buries the body and confesses to his mother.
-Fearing the police will not believe that it was accidental, Ronald and his mother wallpaper the door frame to the downstairs bathroom and convert the closed-off space to a living quarters for Ronald, with a concealed trapdoor in the pantry through which Ronald can escape in an emergency.
+He pushes her over, inadvertently killing her.
+Panicking, he buries the body and confesses to his mother.
+Fearing the police will not believe that it was accidental, Ronald and his mother install a wallboard to the entrance to a small back room and wallpaper the door frame to the downstairs bathroom, converting the closed-off space to a living quarters for Ronald, with a concealed trapdoor in the pantry through which Ronald can escape in an emergency.
 The plan is for him to hide in the room until the incident blows over.
-Mrs. Wilby tells the police that Ronald ran away.
+Mrs. Wilby tells Ronald to compose a note for the police to find, stating that he has run away.

-Ronald's mother pays attention to what neighbors, particularly the nosy Mrs. Schumacher (Linda Watkins), and others are saying about the girl's disappearance and tells Ronald that when it's safe, he can return to a normal life.
-One afternoon, she is taken into a hospital for gallbladder surgery, from which she unexpectedly dies.
+Ronald's mother pays attention to what neighbors, particularly the nosy Mrs. Schumacher, and others are saying about the discovery of the girl's body and tells Ronald that when it's safe, he can return to a normal life.
+One afternoon, his mother is taken into a hospital for gallbladder surgery, from which she unexpectedly dies.
 In the meantime, Ronald has created a fantasy world in his head consisting of a prince and a princess that live happily until an evil duke appears and a struggle begins.

-Shortly after Mrs. Wilby's death, the house is sold to the Wood family, consisting of a mother (Pippa Scott), father (Dabney Coleman) and three teenage daughters: Babs (Cindy Fisher), Althea (Cindy Eilbacher) and Ellen (Lisa Eilbacher).
+Shortly after Mrs. Wilby's death, the house is sold to the Wood family, consisting of a mother and father with three teenage daughters: Babs, Althea, and Ellen.
 As Ronald needs food and begins to crave human interaction, disappearances of food and odd noises are experienced by the new family.